itchyny/lightline.vim/README.md

 The component contents are simply added to `&statusline`.
 Try `:echo &statusline`, it might be a little bit complicated, but you will find `Hello, world!` somewhere.

-You can use the `'statusline'` syntax for the components.
+You can use `'statusline'` syntax for lightline.vim components.
 Consult `:h 'statusline'` to see what's available here.
 For example, if you want to print the value of character under the cursor in hexadecimal, configure as
 ```vim